rust-lang/style-team/team-policy.md

 - [ ] owner: check list of items that are completed or assumed to be complete
 - [x] owner: items are checked off once they've been reviewed in a meeting, confirmed complete, and given any relevant final status updates.
 - [x] owner: after a meeting the items that were checked off are moved into the `#### Completed Action Items` section of the meeting they were reviewed in by the scribe
+### Granularity

+Action items should not generally list individual feedback/response comments within GitHub threads.
+An action item should generally be at the level of a GitHub PR, and people can look at the GitHub PR to find out its current status.
+That status may affect whether the action item is blocked, or who needs to look at it, or whether there are aspects of the action item to discuss in a meeting.

 ## Backlog